Green hydrogen: India

 Reliance Industries announced its plan to use about 3 gigawatts (GW) of solar energy to generate 400,000 tonnes of hydrogen.
 Gautam Adani, founder of the Adani Group announced plans to invest $70 billion to become the world's largest renewable energy company, and produce the cheapest hydrogen across the globe.
 The power ministry of India has stated that India intends to produce a cumulative 5 million tonnes of green hydrogen by 2030.

 In April 2022, the public sector Oil India Limited (OIL), which is headquartered in eastern Assam's Duliajan, set up India's first 99.99% pure green hydrogen pilot plant in keeping with the goal of "making the country ready for the pilot-scale production of hydrogen and its use in various applications" while "research and development efforts are ongoing for a reduction in the cost of production, storage and the transportation" of hydrogen.

 In January 2024, subsidies for facilities to produce nearly 412,000 metric tons/year in green hydrogen were awarded.
 Subsidies for clean hydrogen production are much higher in the US and EU than in India.
 The discovered price of green hydrogen in India is US$3.9 (INR 328) per kg as of July 2025.

 Japan

 In 2023, Japan announced plans to spend US$21 billion on subsidies for delivered clean hydrogen over a 15-year period.

+Lithuania

+On 5 June 2026 Port of Klaipėda opened Lithuania's first green hydrogen production and supply station.
+Facility uses a 2.25 MW polymer electrolyte membrane (PEM) electrolyser and is projected to produce approximately 127 tonnes of hydrogen annually at full capacity.
+The hydrogen is intended to fuel passenger cars and heavy-duty transport, as well as a hydrogen-powered waste-collection vessel and a Toyota Mirai operated by the port authority with further talks to open a second station in capital city of Vilnius.